stormpath/stormpath-sdk-angularjs/README.md

 Follow these steps to add Stormpath user authentication to your AngularJS app.

 *Don't have an app?
-Use our [example app][] as a boilerplate - it has Stormpath already integrated!*
+Use our [example app][] as a boilerplate - it has Stormpath already integrated!
+Starting from scratch?
+Our [Yeoman Guide][] will walk you through the creation of a full-stack application.*

 1. **Install UI-Router**